Selective Neuron Amplification in Transformer Language Models

-Controlled generation tasks are useful for isolating variables, but they are not where a method like this ultimately needs to prove itself.
-At some point the question becomes whether the Three-Zone framework holds on something closer to a real application.
-Sentiment analysis was our first attempt at answering that.
-Models generally perform well on clear-cut cases, but borderline examples remain genuinely difficult, and that unevenness maps reasonably well onto the zone structure we had already observed.

-What the framework predicts in this setting is not complicated.
-Reviews with obvious sentiment should already sit in Zone 3; the circuits handling that kind of input are well-exercised, and there is not much room for amplification to add anything.
-Reviews where the sentiment is mixed or subtle should land in Zone 1, where those same circuits are less active and the model's output is more malleable.
-SST-2 from the GLUE benchmark was a practical choice for testing this: it is widely used, the labels are reliable, and replication is straightforward.
+Controlled generation tasks isolate variables well, but the framework needs to hold on something closer to a real use case.
+Sentiment analysis maps naturally onto the zone structure: obvious reviews should sit in Zone 3 where circuits are already well-exercised, and ambiguous ones should land in Zone 1 where those circuits are less active.
+SST-2 from the GLUE benchmark was a practical choice given its reliable labels and wide use.